From understanding Burstcoin security to selecting a wallet, the Getting Started guide provides the information needed to succeed with Burstcoin.

 Use portable MariaDB rather than H2.
 You can make the change at any time, but it can be time consuming.
 Regarding a faster download method, in the Qbundle wallet, select ‘Database’, ‘Import database’.
 Verify that the ‘CryptoGuru repository’ is selected, and then ‘start import’.
 This will download a relatively fast and up-to-date copy of the blockchain in a process referred to as ‘bootstrapping’.
 When complete, the most recent blocks will be updated automatically using regular peer to peer synchronization.

-When will Burstcoin be listed on a particular exchange?
+Will Burstcoin be listed on an exchange?

 Exchanges will occasionally list a coin upon client request.
 Some exchanges require a listing fee.
-Current, larger exchanges are changing the way they consider applications and at least one major will be donating the exchange listings fees that they collect to charity.
+Currently, larger exchanges are changing the way they consider applications and at least one major will be donating the exchange listings fees that they collect to charity.
 You can make a request for Burstcoin to be listed on your favorite exchange by contacting them and providing details such as the information found in the exchanges section on the front page of Burstcoin.community.

-When will the value of Burstcoin increase?
+When will value of Burstcoin increase?

 Burstcoin development is focused on refining its fundamentally sound and unique technology rather than short term gains.
 It is anticipated that exchange rates will increase when the value of its underlying technology is more fully recognized.
 With this recognition will come greater adoption, and with greater adoption will come increasing exchange rates.
 Much attention is given to the environmental disaster that accompanies the PoW (proof of work) consensus algorithm that is the darling of Bitcoin and so many altcoins.
 Because Burstcoin was the first (and currently only) cryptocurrency in existence that has adopted the environmentally friendly PoC (proof of capacity) consensus algorithm, greater awareness and appreciation of this distinction will almost certainly lead to increasing exchange rates over time.